 11.84 TTV29.4 makes provision for retaining elements of the previous built form of a replacement dwelling by using the same footprint as the previous building.
-Circumstances may dictate that this is either not possible or practical, in which case an applicant should discuss an alternative location within a plot with the LPA before submitting an alternative location within a planning application.
-In most cases the relocation of a dwelling will not meet the requirements of policy TTV29 if it is not substantiated by a sound planning or engineering reason.
+Circumstances may dictate that this is either not possible or practical, in which case an applicant should discuss an alternative location within a plot with the LPA before submitting an alternative location within a plot with the requirements of policy TTV29 if it is not substantiated by a sound planning or engineering reason.